autom4il/over-the-wire/README.md

 # Over the Wire

-My solutions to the wargames challenges.
+My solutions to the OtW challenges.